Hostgator Verification Suspended

 You can do it with our WordPress malware removal plugin if your website is compromised and you are searching for ways to clean your pages.
 In a jiffy, it clears up blogs.
 But about half of the job is cleaning the site.
 The other half includes addressing bugs and requiring your platform to be checked by HostGator.
 You will have to return and read this post to do this.

 Why Did HostGator Suspend Your Site?

 As all other WordPress hosting services do, HostGator carries out regular scans of websites hosted on its server.
 During this process, they investigate the site if they find websites with malicious activity going on.
-They suspend the site and inform the owner whether they are persuaded that the site is compromised and could impact other websites on the same dedicated domain, or among other sites on shared servers.
+Verification Suspended Hostgator due to the site and inform the owner whether they are persuaded that the site is compromised and could impact other websites on the same dedicated domain, or among other sites on shared servers.
 That is what happened to the website on WordPress.

 Right below, we have a copy of a similar email by HostGator –

 To dissect the mail, let’s take a minute.

 HostGator tells you in the first line of the existence of malware on your website and it is the reason why your account has been suspended.